apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 last revised: 2022-05-16
 ---

-# ADR-020: Membership edges in arenas
+# ADR-020: Improving membership in arenas

 **Table of Contents**